 1. Requesting Time Off

 You can streamline vacation requests on your intranet by utilizing the Event Calendar.
-Moving vacation requests on to your intranet makes it easy to track which days employees are taking off in an organized calendar view, as well as eliminate any paper-based request process.
+Moving vacation requests onto your intranet makes it easy to track which days employees are taking off in an organized calendar view, as well as eliminates any paper-based request process.